 - Theme Choice

-A fast site is crucial for optimal font loading and this starts with the right foundations.
+A fast site is crucial for optimal font loading and this starts with hosting.

-Here's the thing.
-The theme cost is once-off.
 The licence provides you with unlimited everything.
-You get:
+So for a once off cost you get:

 - Lifetime updates